 We’ve been doing this for long enough now that we occasionally leave before he’s fully asleep and he actually stays in there, yawns and talks to himself, and FALLS ASLEEP.
 BY.
 HIM.
 SELF!
 I seriously never dreamed this day would come!

 Sleeping through the Night

 I don’t believe it was just a matter of age, him growing up, that made this drastic improvement.
 This change happened over night as soon as we implemented the last of these gentle sleep strategies.

 As you can tell by the length of this post, baby and toddler sleep problems are a really complex issue.
 If you and your toddler are struggling with sleep issues, I want to encourage you to hang in there.

-So, assuming you’re an exhausted sleep deprived mama like I was, here’s a recap of the gentle sleep techniques I mentioned in the ridiculously long post above:
+So, assuming you’re an exhausted sleep deprived mama like I was, here’s a recap of the 11 gentle sleep techniques I mentioned in the ridiculously long post above: